nordic-rse/nordic-rse.github.io/content/_index.md

 ### News

 - **Conference 2025**: We are planning our second Nordic-RSE conference on May 20 + 21 2025 in Gothenburg, Sweden.
-Call for abstracts and registration opening soon.
+Call for abstracts and registration opening soon on the [conference website](https://nordic-rse.org/nrse2025/).

 - At the Nordic-RSE conference we discussed the question among participants "Why do you think it is so crucial for organisations to invest in RSE teams?".
 We collected a lot of good points and summarized them in a [blog post titled "Small steps towards sustainable and open research - or why you should care about Research Software Engineering"](https://nordic-rse.org/blog/why-rse/).
 Feel free to share this further or use it to convince your employer to start an RSE group :)